 Interference in the papacy of the emperor Constantius

 When Constans was killed in 350, Constantius became master of the whole empire and strengthened the Arians during the papacy of Pope Liberius (352-366).
 He actually exiled Liberius in 355 and installed his archdeacon Felix as pope.
 Although some of Roman clergy supported Felix, the Roman people rebelled.
 Constantius wanted both to function jointly.
 But in the end Felix withdrew.

-Damasus as pope
+Damasus election as Pope

 When Damasus, a deacon first under both Liberius and then under Felix, was elected, his election was contested and he was confronted by a rival pope, Ursinus.
 A violent struggle followed in which Damasus won out with the help of the Roman police.